 This Consultation Statement accompanies the draft Supplementary Planning Document (SPD) for the Central Winchester Regeneration area (CWR area).
-It sets out what consultation and engagement has been undertaken to date and how it has influenced the content of the draft plan.
+It sets out what consultation and engagement has been undertaken to date and how it influenced the content of the draft and final plan.
 The statement covers

-- Who was invited to be involved in the plan preparation; - How they were invited to be involved in the plan preparation, and; - A summary of the main issues raised as a result of the consultation and how those main issues have been addressed.
+- Who was invited to be involved in the plan preparation; - How they were invited to be involved in the plan preparation; - A summary of the main issues raised as a result of the consultation and how those main issues have been addressed.

-The draft SPD has been informed by an extensive programme of stakeholder and community engagement as required by planning legislation.
+The draft SPD was informed by an extensive programme of stakeholder and community engagement as required by planning legislation.

-Engagement with organisations and the community has been vital in guiding the evolving draft SPD.
-The approach has been to work collaboratively to develop a design framework to incorporate their aims and objectives for the regeneration area.
+Engagement with organisations and the community was vital in guiding the draft SPD.
+The approach was to work collaboratively to develop a design framework to incorporate the organisations and communities aims and objectives for the regeneration area.